 - Some lenders allow certain deductions calculated back into income (such as depletion, depreciation).
 This is a case-by-case/lender-by-lender basis.

-- If you show good, consistent income on your Schedule C, you may be able to apply for an FHA loan, VA Loans and Conventional Loans.
+- If you show good, consistent income on your Schedule C,1065, 1120 OR 1120S may all be able to apply for an FHA loan, VA Loans and Conventional Loans.